Published 18:03 IST, April 5th 2020

 Advertisement

-Cities with large black populations like New York, Chicago, Detroit, Milwaukee and New Orleans have emerged as hot spots for coronavirus.
-Figures released by Michigan’s Department of Health and Human Services show 40% of those who have died from COVID-19 are black in a state where African-Americans are just 14 percent of population.
+Cities with large black populations like New York, Chicago, Detroit, Milwaukee and New Orleans have emerged as hot spots for the coronavirus.
+Figures released by Michigan’s Department of Health and Human Services show 40% of those who have died from COVID-19 are black in a state where African-Americans are just 14 percent of the population.

-Those disparities make availability of a treatment or vaccine urgent, even as virus is currently projected to claim tens of thousands of lives.
+Those disparities make the availability of a treatment or vaccine urgent, even as the virus is currently projected to claim tens of thousands of lives.
 But given history, Peebles said he wouldn’t rush to accept a remedy.

 In Tuskegee, where many families include descendants of victims, many residents don’t trust government health information, said Lucenia Dunn, a former Tuskegee mayor.
-So volunteers trying to get word out about coronavirus have gone door-to-door distributing fliers with cartoon-like illustrations that don’t look “too official,” she said.
+So volunteers trying to get the word out about coronavirus have gone door-to-door distributing fliers with cartoon-like illustrations that don’t look “too official,” she said.

 18:03 IST, April 5th 2020